YouNow/younow.github.io/policy/en/rules.md

 **No sexually explicit content, nudity or abusive behavior.**

 Sexual dancing is not OK.
 Are you a great dancer?
 Awesome.
 Entertain your audience.
 But please avoid sexually suggestive moves, such as grinding, twerking, or mimicking sex.
-If you aren&#39;t sure, err on the side of caution.
+If you aren't sure, err on the side of caution.

 Do not broadcast sexual content or nudity.
 This includes content displayed in other apps during your broadcasts (including Parlor, PartyLine, Basechat, Omegle or other apps used for chat).
 Remember that you are a community leader and example to others.
 Encouragement of nudity or sexual conduct is prohibited on YouNow.